blues/sparrow-reference-web-app/README.md

 Database is now running the background.
 Use ./dev.db.stop.sh to stop it.
 ```

-This created a PostgreSQL database running in Docker.
-You can check by running
+This creates a PostgreSQL database running in Docker.
+You can ensure the database is
-the command `./dev.db.status.sh`.
+running as expected with the `./dev.db.status.sh` command.

 ```sh
 $ ./dev.db.status.sh
 398940737bae   postgres  "docker-entrypoint.s…"   2 hours ago   Up 2 hours   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp   sparrow-postgresql-container
 ```

-To stop the database
+To stop the database you can use `./dev.db.stop.sh`.

 ```sh
 ./dev.db.stop.sh # Stop the database (and delete the ephemeral data if any)
 ```

-Stop the database
+And you can delete the database’s data with `./dev.db.delete.sh`.

 ```sh
 ./dev.db.status.sh # Show whether the database is running